7 Tips For How To Avoid Sugar In Midlife Easily For Your Best Health

 Sugar or sodium are usually used to replace the fat and that is to prevent the product from tasting like yesterday’s veggie peelings.

 Eat protein, at every meal especially breakfast it is the key to balancing blood sugar and insulin.
-It will also help to lessen cravings.
+It will also help to reduce sugar cravings.

 Protein sources include lean, grass-fed meat, nuts, seeds, eggs and legumes.